damanujan/php-NetatmoCameraAPI/README.md

 To avoid this:

-- On the web interface, go to user settings (top right)
+- On the web interface, go to user settings (top right).
-- Go to e-mail settings
+- Go to e-mail settings.
-- Turn off e-mail on new connection
+- Turn off e-mail on new connection.

-*This API is reverse-engineered, provided for research and development for interoperability.*
+Or:

+- Create a new account on netatmo website.
+- Disable connection notification for this new account.
+- From your original account, invite the new account.
+- Use this second account for the API!

 <img align="right" src="/readmeAssets/howto.jpg" width="48">